clairebilat/forensic-data-stories/_posts/2019-12-20-food-chicago.md

 <img src="{{site.github.url}}/assets/img/eat_map_2017.PNG">

 As well as we saw on the figure 1.1 and 1.2, the `HygieneScore` doesn't seem to follow any rule relative to the `Community Areas`.
-The maps for the other years - 2011, 2012, 2013, 2014, 2015, 2016 and 2017 - are showing the exact same **lack of trend** which ends up being a **particular trend*.
+The maps for the other years - 2011, 2012, 2013, 2014, 2015, 2016 and 2017 - are showing the exact same **absence of trend** which ends up being a **particular trend.

 ### Correlation

-The **.corr()** function gives the Pearson Coefficient between the `HygieneScores` and the `Community Areas`.¨
+The **.corr()** function gives the Pearson Coefficient between the `HygieneScores` and the `Community Areas`.

 {% include Corr_eat.html %}